Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 In The NEWS

-At their October 12, 2023 meeting, the Council passed a Resolution Recognizing Tobacco Product Waste as a Public Health and Environmental Threat, becoming the fourth jurisdiction in Santa Cruz County to do so.
+On April 3, the Scotts Valley City Council passed a Resolution Recognizing Tobacco Product Waste as a Public Health and Environmental Threat, becoming the fifth and final jurisdiction in Santa Cruz County to do so.
 We are excited by this growing regional collaboration!

 At their May 16, 2023 meeting, the Supervisors passed a Resolution Recognizing Tobacco Product Waste as a Public Health and Environmental Threat.
 The supervisors resolved to bring forth policy approaches to address this waste by January of 2025.